salesforce/eslint-plugin-lwc/docs/processors/ssr.md

 </LightningComponentBundle>
 ```

 In this example, the capabilities tag is used to define whether the component is SSR-capable.
-If ssr is listed in the capabilities, the processor will proceed to apply SSR-specific rules and transformations to the associated .js file.
+If any of above two defined capapbilities is listed, the processor will proceed to apply rules and transformations to the associated .js file.

 ### Configuration Example